- Car accident settlement timelines all vary due to the variety of factors that influence the time it takes to settle a car accident case.

 Your case has large damages and a low insurance limit.
 Some cases settle quickly because the value of the case is much greater than the available insurance.
 In these situations, the insurance company may offer to pay its policy limit even while you are still receiving medical treatment.
 Sometimes the case settles quickly in response to a time-limited demand.
 But this is generally only effective when the damages are clearly greater than the amount of the insurance coverage.
 When a properly drafted time-limited demand (often called “Holt Demands”) is sent, and the insurance company is notified that the case is likely to be larger than policy limits, there is pressure on the insurance company to settle.

 How long does it take to receive money after a car accident settlement?

 If you and the other party agree to settle your case in or out of court, the settlement agreement will contain the terms and conditions of payment.

 The payment terms will determine how and when the at-fault party must compensate you.
 Typically, payment will be made in one of two ways:

-- Lump-sum settlements are usually paid within 30 days of the date the settlement is agreed upon.
+1. Lump-sum payments are usually paid within 30 days of the date the settlement is agreed upon.

 Be careful when agreeing to a settlement.
-When you settle, you typically waive your right to pursue additional compensation from the other party.
-Therefore, it is important that the settlement amount you agree to considers not only the expenses and losses you have already suffered but those expenses you are likely to suffer in the future, as well.
+When you settle, you typically waive your right to pursue additional compensation from the other party again.
+Therefore, the amount you agree to should consider not only the expenses and losses you have already suffered but also expenses you are likely to suffer in the future.

-These potential expenses can include ongoing medical needs, rehabilitation costs, decreased future earnings, and other financial hardships that may occur as a result of your accident or injuries.
+These potential costs can include ongoing medical needs, rehabilitation costs, decreased future earnings and other financial hardships that may occur due to your accident or injuries.